Taunton: Education

-State secondary schools in Taunton include The Castle School, Heathfield Community School, Bishop Fox's School and The Taunton Academy.
+State secondary schools in Taunton include The Castle School, Monkton Wood Academy, Bishop Fox's School and The Taunton Academy.
 Further education is offered by Richard Huish College, The Taunton Academy (sponsored by Richard Huish College) and Bridgwater and Taunton College.
 Heathfield Community School has a post-16 further education college specialising in performing arts and technical theatre called The SPACE (The Somerset Performing Arts Centre for Education).
 Heathfield Community School is also a teaching school and the base of Taunton Teaching Alliance.
 The Taunton campus of Bridgwater and Taunton College is a partner of Plymouth University and includes University Centre Taunton.
 There are three co-educational private schools: Queen's College, King's College and Taunton School.

 In March 2009, it was found that Jim Knight, Minister of State for Schools and Families, had approved the closure of Ladymead Community School and the nearby St Augustine of Canterbury RC/CoE School in the Priorswood area of Taunton.
 They gave way in September 2010 to the Taunton Academy.

 Young people with special educational needs are provided for by two special schools and one complex Pupil Referral Unit (PRU).
 Sky College caters for boys aged 10–18 who have social, emotional and mental-health difficulties.
 Selworthy School has pupils of 4–19 who have complex and multiple learning difficulties, while the Taunton Deane Partnership College is a complex PRU for children in Key Stages 2, 3 and 4, with a Medical Tuition Service, Outreach & Advisory Service and an Area Access Team.